 Don't Buy A Frame Before Your Calligraphy is Completed

-It's best practice not to buy a frame before you have your custom hand calligraphy finished.
+Even if you want to go the traditional route with a frame ad glass, it's best practice not to buy a frame before you have your custom hand calligraphy finished.
 The colors on your mat may be different from what you expect and may clash.
 And making the calligraphy fit a frame can end up with an unbalanced finished size of what the calligraphy should be.
 It will be just like trying to fit Cinderella's shoe on a large foot!

 Below are examples of calligraphy lettering artwork that were improved by adding some decorative element on either one side or both.
 You may just want "dark writing on parchment paper" but it won't look good when you see it if the text is not wide enough to fit a pre-determined space.
 I know it's confusing, but I hope I've explained it so you understand.
 If you have questions, just write and we'll come up with the combination of the perfect size and decoration for your needs.

 Finding the perfect photograph for your calligraphy gift